silnrsi/FDBP/en-US/OpenType.md

 When should one use [Stylistic Sets] and when should one use [Character Variants]?

-According to the OT spec, Character Variants (cvxx tags) should be preferred when only a few similar characters are affected, for example, all characters based on the ‘a’ form, while Stylist Sets (ssxx tags) are preferred when systematically related changes affect a number of characters.
+According to the OT spec, Character Variants (cvxx tags) should be preferred when only a few similar characters are affected, for example, all characters based on the ‘a’ form, while Stylist Sets (ssxx tags) are preferred when systematically related changes affect a large number of characters.
 Having said that, there are some technical and practical distinctions that may require violating these guidelines:

-- The cvxx tags utilize GSUB “alternate” (type 3) lookups thus allowing a feature to have more than on/off values.
+- The cvxx tags utilize GSUB “alternate” (type 3) lookups, thus allowing a feature to have more than on/off values.
 - There are only 20 registered ssxx features, but 99 cvxx features.
 - Some apps (MS Word for example) assume that users would need to turn on only one ssxx feature at a time.
 - Not as many apps support cvxx [yet].